1 killed, 2 injured in shooting at Vance County home, sheriff says

 VANCE COUNTY, N.C (WTVD) -- One person was killed and two others injured in a shooting at a Vance County home Tuesday night.

-According to the sheriff, the shooting happened just after 8 p.m. near the front door of a home near Davis and Main Street.
+According to the sheriff, the shooting happened just after 8 p.m. near the front door of a home near David Street and Main Street.

 See breaking news?
 Tell us about it here.